ivmfnal/data_dispatcher/docs/ui.rst

             esac
         fi

-If "-j" option is used, then the JSON output will represent complete information about the reserved file, including the list of available replicas sorted by the RSE preference as well as the file and project attributes defined at the time of the project creation.
+If "-j" option is used, then the information about the reserved file and its available replicas will be stored in the provided file.
 Replicas located in unavailable RSEs will _not_ be included, even if they are known to be staged in the RSE.

     .. code-block:: shell

         $ ddisp worker next -j file_info.json -w worker_123 70
         np04_reco_keepup:np04_raw_run006534_0005_dl1_reco_16440189_0_20190217T040518.root

         $ cat file_info.json
         {
           "attempts": 1,